 Nowadays, online cloud becomes the most popular storage type for people.
 And, a lot of users have more than one cloud accounts belong to the same or different cloud brands.
 The common cloud services are Dropbox, OneDrive, Google Drive, Amazon Drive, MEGA and so on.
 Some cloud users plan to switch from Dropbox to OneDrive for the following reasons:

-As we all know, neither Dropbox nor Microsoft OneDrive app have a function to migrate data between each other.
+As we all know, neither Dropbox nor Microsoft OneDrive app has a function to migrate data between each other.
 So it’s a question on how to transfer from Dropbox to OneDrive directly.
 In the following parts, we will offer you two traditional methods to achieve your goal.

 Step 1.
 Sign in your Dropbox account.